Are you prone to feeling sad for no reason? In reality, there is always a reason, it’s just could be less obvious.

 An existential crisis can be a painful experience which brings feelings of despair, disappointment and emptiness.
-And of course, it can leave you feeling sad for no reason.
+And of course, it can leave you feeling sad for no obvious reason.
 It’s as if everything in your life suddenly ceases to make any sense and things fall apart.

 However, an existential crisis often happens for your own good and eventually helps you find your purpose in life.

-When you are feeling sad for no reason, carefully watch your thought process.
+When you feeling sad without having a good reason to, carefully watch your thought process.
 Are you asking yourself questions about your place in this world and the meaning of your existence?
 If so, your sadness is probably a symptom of an existential crisis.

 2. This could be a mid-life (or a quarter-life) crisis

 A mid-life or a quarter-life crisis is similar to an existential one, but it makes you ponder over more concrete issues.

 For example, if you are in your 20s, your crisis may have to do with your transition to adulthood.
 The carefree days of adolescence remained in the past, and you now have to face an adult life with its routines and duties.

 You may also have noticed that your own perception of the world has become different.
 You no longer feel enthusiastic about things or have the energy to go out, meet new people and take up activities.
 Eventually, you may find yourself asking: Why do I feel sad for no reason because on the subconscious level, you realize that life will never be as full and exciting as before.